PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 ### api-version

 The version of the Paper API that your plugin is using.
 This doesn't include the minor version.
+Servers with a version lower than the version specified here will refuse to load the plugin.
-The valid versions are 1.12 - 1.19.
+The valid versions are 1.13 - 1.19.
 - `api-version: 1.19`

 :::info